Where you are defines you: Mobile in advocacy efforts

 How to develop your mobile audience

 Looking at contextual mobile browsing is also key: done by identifying devices who have searched “where to get the flu vaccine,” for example.
 Once these audiences are identified, marketers can set up strategies to reach them.
-Whether it’s geo-fencing schools or targeting these segments once they get home and are able to act on the call to action, there are plenty of location-based strategies to ensure that the campaign reaches the right people at the right time.
+Whether it’s geo-fencing specific locations or targeting these audience segments once they get home and are able to act on the call to action, there are plenty of location-based strategies to ensure that the campaign reaches the right people at the right time.

 Measuring a successful campaign